mwmlln/ms2_learn_music_notation/README.md

   2. Pressing alphabet key button for answer before start button is pressed can increase score without timer and other functions starting.

   These errors were rectified by hiding game panel until the game is started and the start button replaced by small reset button once the game is started.
-This approach was suggested by my mentor and it solved above issues and improved the site's appearance and clearlity.
+This approach was suggested by my mentor and it solved the issues above and improved the site's appearance and clarity.

 * When the reset button was implemented to give user an optoin to exit the game early, the timer error ocurred same way the start button was pressed more than once. (i.e. user start a game then exit early by pressing button.
 Restarting game within 60 seconds, the timer displayed two countdown process resulting the numbers displayed going up and down.)
-This error was fixed by giving timer a status of true or false and timer to refer this status in oder to continue the process.
+This error was fixed by giving the timer a status of true or false and for it to refer this status in order to continue the process.

 * Each pages has been tested for responsiveness, making sure that the layout structure is kept intact on all devce sizes.
-CSS min-height and min-width was used for layout where view height and view width was used to ensure that the image or layout doesn't overflow.
+CSS min-height and min-width was used for layout where view height and view width was set to ensure that the image or layout doesn't overflow.
 The footer is set to stay on the bottom of the page for consistent appearance.

 ### Validating code